Ángel Di María: 2021–2024: Copa América, Finalissima, World Cup triumphs and retirement

 On 11 November 2022, Di María was named in the final squad for the 2022 FIFA World Cup in Qatar.
 On 26 November, he recorded an assist on Messi's opening goal in Argentina's second group match, a 2–0 win over Mexico.
 On 18 December, Di María scored his team's second goal against France in the final, minutes after winning the penalty for the first goal as Argentina defeated France 4–2 on penalties, after the match ended 3–3 in extra-time, to win the World Cup.
-He was surprised by the coach's decision to start him on the left and thought Scaloni was "confused," but Scaloni convinced Di María how he wanted to game plan with him specifically on the left.
+He was surprised by the coach's decision to start him on the left and thought Scaloni was "confused", but Scaloni convinced Di María how he wanted to game plan with him specifically on the left.

-2023–2024: Second Copa América title and retirement

 In October 2023, Di María announced that he would be retiring from the national team after the 2024 Copa América.
 In Argentina's final group match against Peru, he set-up Lautaro Martínez's first goal in a 2–0 win which saw Argentina advance to the quarter-finals after topping their group.
 In the final against Colombia, he wore the captain's armband after Messi went down with an injury in the 65th minute.
 He played 117 minutes before being taken off for Otamendi.
 Argentina won the match 1–0, marking their second consecutive Copa America triumph and third consecutive international tournament trophy.
+He was named as the man of the match for the final.
 It was Di María's final game for Argentina, ending his international career as a champion.

 Di María retired joint-third in Argentina's all-time appearance list (145) and joint-sixth for most goals (31).
 On 5 September, he was honored by the national team at River Plate Stadium following Argentina's 3–0 win over Chile in a 2026 World Cup qualifier.
 Scaloni and the national team all donned special Argentina shirts wearing Di María's number 11 on the back, and he was thrown in the air by his teammates during the farewell ceremony.
 Messi, who was unable to attend due to nursing an injury, recorded a tribute to his long-time teammate that played on the stadium's screens.
 In a speech at the end of the ceremony, Di María commented "Now I'll be just another fan, cheering the team on from up there.
 I'll go to all the Copa Americas and World Cups.
 We will surely keep going this way because this team has a lot of guts."